cthogg/gatsby-theme-portfolio-cara/gatsby-theme-portfolio-cara/README.md

 - Write a simple portfolio site from just one markdown file

-## Out of Scope

-- Ability to blog - hopefully another theme can manage the blogging part of the site later.

 ## Installation

 1. On a new repo install gatsby and this theme `yarn add gatsby gatsby-theme-portfolio-cara -D`